joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/10/business/economy/gasoline-price-rise.html

 **The Iran War Has Prompted Some Companies to Raise Prices**\
-`Delta Air Lines, Amazon, the United States Postal Service and others have said they are raising prices because of higher energy costs connected to the war in Iran.`\
+`Delta Air Lines, Amazon, the United States Postal Service and others have said they are raising prices amid higher energy costs connected to the war in Iran.`\
 https://www.nytimes.com/2026/04/10/business/economy/iran-war-inflation-company-prices.html

 **‘The Headlines’ News Quiz: Apr.
 10, 2026**\